HyoungsungKim/ECC-PoW-project/README.md

   - In the lowest difficulty, it takes more than 600s
   - Usually more than 200s
 - After concurrency mining
-  - Tested 21 times, Only 1 test over 600s
+  - Tested 21 times, Only 1 test took more than 600s
   - Minimum is 9s,
   - Results(sec) : 9, 10, 17, 24, 30, 33, 40, 42, 45, 60, 60, 116, 143, 160 169, 210, 214, 214, 218, 220,  more than 600